--- In an Emergency, Please Call 911 --
+-- In an Emergency, Call 911 --

 Human Trafficking is a crime involving the exploitation of someone for the purposes of compelled labor or a commercial sex act through the use of force, fraud, or coercion.
 Where a person younger than 18 is induced to perform a commercial sex act, it is a crime regardless of whether there is any force, fraud, or coercion.
 Victims can be anyone from around the world or right next door: women and men, adults and children, citizens and noncitizens alike.

-NATIONAL HUMAN TRAFFICKING RESOURCE CENTER
+NATIONAL HUMAN TRAFFICKING HOTLINE

 - GET HELP and connect with a service provider in your area

 - REPORT A TIP with information on potential human trafficking activity

 - LEARN MORE by requesting training, technical assistance, or resources